-To acquaint you with our services, we’re kicking off a new series called ‘Product Room’: A breakdown that highlights one of our platform’s features and answers a common customer question.
+To acquaint you with our services, we’re kicking off a new series called ‘Product Room’: A breakdown highlighting one of our platform’s features and answering a common customer question.

-For the first installment, Scrum master Joachim Odo updates our knowledge of the ‘Wallet’ feature and shows you what to do when an error message pops up on requesting a verification service.
+For the first instalment, Scrum master Joachim Odo updates our knowledge of the Wallet feature and shows you what to do when an error message pops up on requesting a verification service.
 Let’s dive in.

 In order to remove the tedious process of payment per request, our ‘Wallet’ service is built for you to fund your account ahead of performing any verification.